 Focus On Long Term Weight Loss Rather Than Temporary Crash Diets

 The only way that you can successfully lose weight and keep it off for good is to develop a new relationship to food.
-A six-week rapid fat loss diet might help you lose a dress size or two, but you’ll likely put the weight back on and then some once old habits return to your life.
+A six-week rapid fat loss diet might help you lose a dress size or two, but you’ll likely put the weight back on and then some once you go off the diet.